tomasferrarisenda/automate-all-the-things-transcendence/README.md

 Explicar lo de que depsues e el deploy de la ifra hay q ir y a mano agregar la key exportada en el registro

 explicar lo de switchear de staging a production issuers

+ well be using metrics-server but you could set up hpa to get metrics from prometheus instead
+ - README": if you want to test hpa, just change spec.targetCPUUtilizationPercentage valueto 1 (meaning going over just 1% CPU load will deploy a new replica) and hit refresh a lot of times in your browser
+ - EKS doesnt include metrics serer by default, so we added the helm chart